Thank you for reading our post, please rate this article at the end.

 The positives: value for money, all-weather, high sticking ability, 90% UV reflective, durable, quick cleaning

-If you are looking for a roof coat in the elastomeric category, then this variant is for you.
-It gives a thicker coat than EPDM and offers decent protection on your roof that can last long.
+This variant is ideal for you if you are seeking an elastomeric roof coating.
+It gives a thicker coat than EPDM and offers decent protection that can last.

-With this barrier, moisture will not penetrate your interiors, and the chances of leaks are close to none.
+With this barrier, moisture will not penetrate your interiors, and the chances of leaks are virtually nonexistent.
 This is bolstered by its near 100% UV reflective properties.
 All these contribute to a generous protective barrier of this product.

-Another good feature of the KST063600-16 coating is its stickiness no matter what season you’re in.
-You no longer have to wait for a warmer climate to do the coating task.
-Curing improves its resistance to mildew and mold.
+Another notable feature of the KST063600-16 coating is its stickiness, regardless of the season.
+You no longer have to wait for a warmer climate to apply the coating, and curing improves its resistance to mildew and mold.

-The material composition of this coat is nontoxic; hence, it will not harm the environment.
+This coat’s material composition is nontoxic and will not harm the environment.
 A characteristic of a good brand of roof coating is that it adjusts to the expansion of your roof surface caused by heat and its contraction due to cold temperatures.

 Best of all, it is very affordable.
-Short of $150, you can get 5 gallons of lush coat for your RV roof.
+For less than $150, you can get 5 gallons of lush coat for your RV roof.

 Pros: